Temporary events and apply for a Temporary Event Notice (TEN)

 What is the procedure once a TEN has been given?

-If the TEN is within the limits of permitted temporary activities, and the police have not intervened to prevent the event happening, or have agreed a modification of the arrangements for the event, the licensing authority must issue acknowledgement of the TEN.
-There is no requirement for the police to acknowledge the notice as well.
+If the TEN is within the limits of permitted temporary activities, and the police or environmental health team have not intervened to prevent the event happening, or have agreed a modification of the arrangements for the event, the licensing authority must issue acknowledgement of the TEN.
+There is no requirement for the police or environmental health team to acknowledge the notice as well.

 If the temporary event notice exceeds the permitted limits the licensing authority, Adur & Worthing Councils' Licensing Unit, must give the premises user a counter notice, copied to the police, preventing the event from taking place.

-If the police are satisfied that allowing the premises to be used in accordance with the TEN would undermine the licensing objective on preventing crime and disorder, they must, no later than 2 clear working days after being given a copy of the TEN, give the premises user and the licensing authority an objection notice.
-The council must then hold a hearing to consider the notice no later than 24 hours before the beginning of the event period specified in the TEN (unless all parties agree this is unnecessary) and, having regard to the notice, will issue a counter notice if it considers it necessary for the promotion of the crime prevention objective to do so.
+If the police and/or environmental health team are satisfied that allowing the premises to be used in accordance with the TEN would undermine the licensing objectives, they must, no later than two clear working days after being given a copy of the TEN, give the premises user and the licensing authority an objection notice.
+The council must then hold a hearing to consider the notice no later than 24 hours before the beginning of the event period specified in the TEN (unless all parties agree this is unnecessary) and, having regard to the notice, will issue a counter notice if it considers it necessary for the promotion of the licensing objectives to do so.
 Again, this will mean that the event cannot go ahead.

-The TEN can be modified by the police with the agreement of the premises user prior to the consideration of the objection notice by the licensing authority, in which case the objection notice is to be treated as having been withdrawn, and the 2003 Act will apply to the TEN as modified.
+The TEN can be modified by the police or environmental health team with the agreement of the premises user prior to the consideration of the objection notice by the licensing authority, in which case the objection notice is to be treated as having been withdrawn, and the 2003 Act will apply to the TEN as modified.

 Back to the FAQs or Back to top